jhsandell/JonstrupInchworm/themachine.md

 ## Secondary design points
-Taking inspiration from the locomotion of a Geometer Inchworm (https://www.youtube.com/watch?v=ncx4o-W9R2c) and the Kossel Delta printer I developed some novel solutions of my own.
+Taking inspiration from the [locomotion of a Geometer Inchworm](https://www.youtube.com/watch?v=ncx4o-W9R2c) and the Kossel Delta printer I developed some novel solutions of my own.
 Basically, the machine is a hybrid of __2D delta (x- and y-axis) and 1D cartesian (z-axis)__.
-And almost at the same time I discovered Manolo's Tuga (http://www.openbuilds.com/builds/reprap-tuga.390/).
+And almost at the same time I discovered [Paulo Gonçalves Tuga](http://www.openbuilds.com/builds/reprap-tuga.390/).
 - Instead of a Scott-Russel linkage i decided to implement a parallelogram.
-This would eliminate any torque induced by the hotend cooling fan.
+Any fans sitting at the effector hotend would induce some torque when the head rotates.
+It might not be much, but I intuitively liked this better.
 - Two carriages share one rail.
 The stepper motors and drive belts fit easily on the same rail.
-It just a design challenge to make non-mirrored parts.
+It just a design challenge to make unique parts all over the place.
 - The Z-axis is a regular cartesian rail with stepper motors and a M5 leadscrew.
 I printed the bushing in nylon and tapped it manually, hoping that it would be a low friction solution.
 Later I might change this to a TR8x2 trapez leadscrew.
 I just have to by a TR8x2 TAP from Ebay.
+  - by the way: the Z-axis might be _any height_.
+Just buy two longer leadscrews and 2020 aluminium tubes.
 - The parallellogram construction might also be a problem: the effector and hotend assembly induces torque on the X-rail.
 So the z-axis might be lower at one Y-position than another.
 - The max print speed is as usual determined by the heater.
 And print quality is determined by the vibrations